 The organisation needs to include new and fresh talent to become successful and to survive in the competition.
 Large organisations mostly depend on external sources of recruitment.

 Following are the various external sources through which the organisation acquire new resources:

-- Employment Exchange: The organisation registers with the employment exchange, i.e. a government-affiliated agency who have a database of many prospective candidates.
+Employment Exchange: The organisation gets itself registered with the employment exchange, i.e. a government-affiliated agency who have a database of many prospective candidates.
 These candidates register with such employment exchanges in search of better job opportunities.

-- Walk-ins and Write-ins: The organisations without any effort, get the random applications when the job seekers submit their CV by visiting the organisation, posting the letter with CV or mailing the CV on the company’s mail id.
+Walk-ins and Write-ins: The organisations without any effort, get random applications when the job seekers submit their CV.
+Either by visiting the organisation, posting the letter with CV or mailing the CV on the company’s mail id.

-- Acquisition and Mergers: At the time of the company’s merger or acquisition of another company, the company has to lay off some of its employees as well as recruiting new talent in the company.
+Acquisition and Mergers: At the time of the company’s merger or acquisition of another company; it has to lay off some of its employees as well as recruit new talents.
 The company structure changes drastically.

 Merits and Demerits of External Sources of Recruitment